 Although the stock market can dip and the value of shares can be volatile, in general, the market has always risen.
 The stock market has historically returned an average of 10% annually.

 The important thing to remember with investing is to diversify your portfolio.
 In fact, this is one of our 6 Golden Rules here at MyWallSt, along with investing with the long-term in mind.
-Start a free trial with us today, and follow our Golden Rules below to create the ultimate investing portfolio.
+Get free access with us today, and follow our Golden Rules below to create the ultimate investing portfolio.

 MyWallSt operates a full disclosure policy.
 MyWallSt staff currently holds long positions in companies mentioned above.
 Read our full disclosure policy here.